jlitola/play-sass/README.md

 	resolvers += "Sonatype OSS Releases" at "https://oss.sonatype.org/content/repositories/releases"

-	addSbtPlugin("net.litola" % "play-sass" % "0.2.0")
+	addSbtPlugin("net.litola" % "play-sass" % "0.3.0")

-This adds Sass asset compiler to Play project. `*.sass` and `*.scss` files in `app/assets` directories will then be automatically compiled to `*.css` files.
-Files starting with `_`-character will be left out from compilation as per Play convention.

 In addition you'll need to add settings to your project.
+On Play 2.2 this is done by modifying `build.sbt` and adding import for the SassPlugin, and adding SassPlugin settings.

 	import net.litola.SassPlugin

+	play.Project.playScalaSettings ++ SassPlugin.sassSettings

+On Play 2.1 and Play 2.0 you should do following changes to `project/Build.scala`.

+	import net.litola.SassPlugin

 	val main = PlayProject(appName, appVersion, appDependencies, mainLang = SCALA).settings( SassPlugin.sassSettings:_* )

+This adds Sass asset compiler to Play project. `*.sass` and `*.scss` files in `app/assets` directories will then be automatically compiled to `*.css` files.
+Files starting with `_`-character will be left out from compilation as per Play convention.

 Versions
 --------

-The newest versions only support Play 2.1.
-If you need support for Play 2.0, please use version from 0.1.x series.
+The newest version only support Play 2.2.
+If you need support for older versions, please use 0.2.x or 0.1.x series.

+* **0.3.0** [2013-09-25] Supports Play 2.2 (Thanks to Nilanjan Raychaudhuri and
+	Zarkus13)
 * **0.2.0** [2013-03-01] Supports Play 2.1
 * **0.1.3** [2013-02-04] Sass command line options can be overridden.
 Do not override settings in plugin (Thanks to Kenji Yoshida).
 Made play-sass